 A regional location is a specific geographic place, such as South Carolina.
 Data in a regional location is replicated in multiple zones within a region.

-Select a regional location if your application is more sensitive to write latency or if you want co-location with other Google Cloud Platform resources.
+Select a regional location for lower costs, for lower write latency if your application is sensitive to latency, or for co-location with other Google Cloud Platform resources.